-Relevant Approval Condition # Condition Description (Summary) Compliance Status Site Comment/Where Addressed in AEMR concentration limits specified for that pollutant in the table Further details are provided in Section 6.8 and Section 10 .
-DA265-10- 2004 Condition 25 of Schedule 3 Water Discharge Limit The Applicant shall only discharge water from the development in accordance with the provisions of a DEC Environment Protection License Low Non - Compliance As above.
-DA265-10- 2004 Condition 26 of Schedule 3 Implementation of Water Management Plan Admin Non - Compliance Continued non-compliance from 2019 IEA findings, however SWMP has been submitted for approval.
+Relevant Condition # Condition Description Compliance Site Comment/Where Approval (Summary) Status Addressed in AEMR DA265-10- 2004 Condition 26 of Schedule 3 Implementation of Water Management Plan Admin Non - Compliance Continued non-compliance from 2019 IEA findings, however SWMP has been submitted for approval.
 The Site Water Management Plan was revised in 2020 and has been submitted to DPE for approval.

-DA265-10- 2004 Condition 28 of Schedule 3 Implementation of Water Management Plan Admin Non - Compliance Continued non-compliance from 2019 IEA findings.
-The Site Water Management Plan continued to be revised in 2021.
+Relevant Approval Condition # Condition Description (Summary) Compliance Status Site Comment/Where Addressed in AEMR DA265-10- 2004 Condition 28 of Schedule 3 Implementation of Water Management Plan Admin Non - Compliance Continued non-compliance from 2019 IEA findings.
+The Site Water Management Plan continued to be revised in 2022.
 Approval will be sought from the DPE DA265-10- 2004 Condition 36 of Schedule 3 Bushfire Management Plan approval Admin Non - Compliance Continued non-compliance from 2019 IEA findings.
-The Bushfire Management Plan continued to be revised in 2021.
-Approval will be sought from the DPE.
-DA265-10- 2004 Condition 4 of Schedule 4 EMP update Admin Non - Compliance Continued non-compliance from 2019 IEA findings.
-The EMP continued to be revised in 2021.
-Approval will be sought from the DPE.
+The Bushfire Management Plan continued to be revised in 2022.
+It is anticipated that the Bushfire Management Plan will be approved by DPE during 2023 reporting period.
+DA265-10- 2004 Condition 4 of Schedule 4 Environmental Monitoring Program update Admin Non - Compliance Continued non-compliance from 2019 IEA findings.
+The EMP continued to be revised in 2022.
+It is anticipated that the EMP will be approved by DPE during 2023 reporting period.